-- JD in Scrubs.
-In his case, he was written as a representation of most single men in Los Angeles, and some of his quirks, such as his inability (and refusal to learn) to understand sports were based off of his actor's own quirks.
+- JD was written as a representation of most single men in Los Angeles, and some of his quirks, such as his inability (and refusal to learn) to understand sports were based off of his actor's own quirks.

 - House goes to great lengths to show that aside from his incredible diagnostic skills, House is even more of a loser than most of us: lives alone, has only one real friend, is a drug addict, his sexual encounters limited to prostitutes and masturbation to Internet porn...

-- The lead character in Red Dwarf was Dave Lister, a crass, uneducated, unintelligent slob who was the lowest ranking crewman on the ship and whose highest ambition in life was to live in Fiji and own a hotdog stand.
+- The lead character is Dave Lister, a crass, uneducated, unintelligent slob who was the lowest ranking crewman on the ship and whose highest ambition in life was to live in Fiji and own a hotdog stand.

 - Ditto his hologram bunkmate Arnold J. Rimmer (BSC, SSC), second lowest ranking crewman, unable to achieve anything higher, no matter how bad he wants it.

-- Somewhat like Lister of Red Dwarf but Up to Eleven, Stanley Tweedle from Lexx is a pathetic bureacrat, slovenly, perverted, sexually frustrated, selfish, and cowardly to the very end.
+- Stanley Tweedle from Lexx is a pathetic bureacrat, slovenly, perverted, sexually frustrated, selfish, and cowardly to the very end.
 Did we mention he's also meant as the most relatable character?